 Boosting low libido with herbs

 It’s no secret your sex drive can take a hit during menopause.
 Luckily, there are natural ways to give it a boost.

 Soy has been widely studied for its impact on symptoms of the menopause, particularly hot flushes and night sweats.
 This is why it’s commonly recommended among herbal remedies for menopause.

-Be aware that takes time for soy to take effect – experts suggest you may need to take it for at least three months before you start to feel the benefits.
-(14) You can consume soy either as a food such as tofu or soya milk, or in a supplement as soy isoflavones.
+Be aware that takes time for soy to take effect – experts suggest you may need to take it for at least three months before you start to feel the benefits.17 You can consume soy either as a food such as tofu or soya milk, or in a supplement as soy isoflavones.